-- Customize the color of an account type.
-Double-click any account name that is the type you want to change.
-Then choose Edit > Change Account Color. - Sort information by clicking the column titles. - Rearrange the columns by clicking and dragging the top of a column to move it to another location. - Select multiple names in one of these ways: - Shift-click to select a range of names.
+- Customize the color of an account.
+Double-click any account name that has a register and is the type you want to change.
+Then choose Edit > Change Account Color.
+(You can only color-code balance sheet accounts, that is, accounts with registers. - Sort information by clicking the column titles. - Rearrange the columns by clicking and dragging the top of a column to move it to another location. - Select multiple names in one of these ways: - Shift-click to select a range of names.
 Select the first name you want, hold down the Shift key, and then select the last name in the range. - Command-click to select a group of nonadjacent names.
-Select a name, hold down the Command key (), and then select each additional name.

-- Command-A to select all names.
+Select a name, hold down the Command key (#), and then select each additional name. - o Command-A to select all names.
 No need to click; just press Command-A to select the entire list. - Control-click an account name to access a shortcut menu to common tasks.